Compiling Apps with .NET Native

 During precompilation, required portions of the .NET Framework are statically linked into your app.
 This allows the app to run with app-local libraries of the .NET Framework, and the compiler to perform global analysis to deliver performance wins.
 As a result, apps launch consistently faster even after .NET Framework updates.

-The .NET Native runtime is optimized for static precompilation and thus is able to offer superior performance.
+The .NET Native runtime is optimized for static precompilation and in the vast majority of cases offers superior performance.
 At the same time, it retains the core reflection features that developers find so productive.

 .NET Native uses the same back end as the C++ compiler, which is optimized for static precompilation scenarios.